RajkumarGara/PicoW-TCP-UART-Bridge/README.md

     * Writes data received from Pico into corresponding response pipe.
     * Deletes corresponding Pico pipes upon disconnection.

 * **PicoScriptDeployer features:-**
-    * It automtically gets the `wifi-ssid, password, IP` and updates [`config.json`](./src/config.json), if not you can manually update it.
+    * Automtically obtains `wifi-ssid, password, IP` and updates [`config.json`](./src/config.json), if not you can manually update it.
+    * Modifies [`PicoSerialClient.py`](./src/PicoSerialClient.py) with the credentials from [`config.json`](./src/config.json).
+    * Renames PicoSerialClient.py as main.py and then deploys it to ensure Pico runs the code after power-on reset.
-    * It will deploy [`PicoSerialClient.py`](./src/PicoSerialClient.py) only to the most recently connected Pico, if multiple Picos are attached to Pi.
+    * Deploys [`PicoSerialClient.py`](./src/PicoSerialClient.py) to the most recently connected Pico only, if multiple Picos are attached to Pi.

 ## Visual Overview
 * This diagram provides a general overview of the project.